 Luckily, about 7 years ago I started looking at building a business online.
 Something I could take away with me on trips and do from anywhere in the world where I had an internet connection.

-I have been building websites and blogs for years now and have made a bit of money online.
+I have been building websites and writing blog posts for years now and have made a bit of money online.

-So if you’re thinking about starting an online business and blogging in particular stick around, bookmark this page so you can come back to it later and I’ll show you just how to start a blogging business too.
+So if you’re thinking about starting an online business and blogging in particular stick around, bookmark this page so you can come back to it later and I’ll show you just how to start a blog too.

 Note: This will be a long post, because I don’t want to leave anything out.
-Every step is vital to transition from having a blog as a hobby to making it into a business and making you money.
+Every step is vital to transition from having a blog as a hobby to making it into a real business with you as the CEO and making you money.

 To make it easier, I’ve added a table of contents below for you, so you can skip to any part of this page.